 • Stress;

-• prolonged illness;
+• Protracted illness;

-• Hormonal failures;
+• Hormonal imbalances;

-• Avitominosis;
+• Avitaminosis;

-• Wrong care.
+• Incorrect care.

-To help your pet, you should find out the specific reasons that the cat's hair climbs.
-In some cases, the diagnosis is obvious.
-For example, cats are curious, they need to know what and where in their house is.
-Do not pass by and cleaning products.
-And if the composition of household chemicals contains ingredients that excite allergies, then this threatens the cat with illness.
+To help your pet, it is worth finding out the specific reasons why your cat is losing hair.
+In some cases the diagnosis is obvious.
+For example, cats are curious, they need to know what and where it is in their house.
+Cleaning products will not pass by either.
+And if household chemicals contain ingredients that cause allergies, this can put your cat at risk of illness.
 They don't like change either.
-A “rival” started up in your house, guests arrived, or the cat was taken to the grandmother in the village.
-These and other cases can cause stress for the baby.
+There is a “rival” in your house, guests have arrived, or you have taken the cat to your grandmother in the village.
+These and other cases can cause stress in the baby.

-When help is needed
+When you need help

 • tests,

-What serious diseases can cause partial or complete baldness of a cat:
+What serious diseases can cause partial or complete baldness of a cat?:

 • Fungi or bacteria.